suryagandikota444/tobor-rl/README.md

 ## Usage

 1. **Training**: Use `train.py` to train RL models on the simulated environment
-2. **Visualization**: Use `viz.py` to monitor training progress and performance
+2. **Visualization**: Use `sim_dynamic_marker.py` to monitor training progress and performance
 3. **Deployment**: Use `control.py` to deploy trained models to the physical robot

 ## Dependencies

-- PyBullet (physics simulation)
+- Mujoco (physics simulation)
 - PPO implementation (reinforcement learning)
-- Standard robotics libraries for URDF parsing and control
+- Standard robotics libraries for XML parsing and control